bajaioana/traceability-foss/docs/arc42.md

 The Trace-X acts as a consumer of the IRS component.
 The Trace-X contains a Restful client (REST template) that build a REST call to the mentioned IRS API based on its known URL (the IRS URL is configurable in the Trace-X).
 Request contains details required to start IRS fetch job provided by the component during assets synchronization.
 Like described in the above section, the security aspect is required in order to achieve a REST call against the IRS.
 As a response, the Trace-X gets the created job id and periodically pulls for the job details that contains assets that will be uploaded to the system.
 And as mentioned above, the transport protocol HTTP(S) is used for the REST call communication.

-#### Portal API
+#### [Outdated] Portal API

 ![arc42_003](https://bajaioana.github.io/traceability-foss/docs/assets/arc42/arc42_003.png)

 The Trace-X acts as a consumer of the Portal component.
-The Trace-X contains a Restful client (REST template) that build a REST call to the mentioned Portal API based on its known URL (the Portal URL is configurable in the Trace-X).
+The Trace-X contains a Restful client (REST template) that builds a REST call to the mentioned Portal API based on its known URL (the Portal URL is configurable in the Trace-X).
-Request contains "bpns" provided by the component during sending notifications.
-Like described in the above section, the security aspect is required in order to achieve a REST call against the Portal.
-As a response, the Trace-X gets the corresponding BPN mappings to EDC urls where a notification should be send over.
+The Portal is used to authenticate users and requests against the backend.
 And as mentioned above, the transport protocol HTTP(S) is used for the REST call communication.

-#### EDC API
+#### [Outdated] EDC API

 ![arc42_004](https://bajaioana.github.io/traceability-foss/docs/assets/arc42/arc42_004.png)

-The Trace-X acts as a consumer of the EDC component.
+The Trace-X acts as a consumer and provider of the EDC component.
 In Trace-X we communicate with EDC directly only for the sake of fulfilling quality-investigation functionality.
 Specific use cases can be viewed in [Runtime view](../runtime-view/index.adoc) section.
-For this purposes the integrated EDC clients in the Trace-X are responsible for creating restful requests to the EDC component.
+For these purposes the integrated EDC clients in the Trace-X are responsible for creating restful requests to the EDC component.
 And as mentioned above, the transport protocol HTTP(S) is used for the REST call communication.

 ## Solution strategy